wesleytodd/YeoPress/README.md

 # YeoPress

 The officially un-official [Yeoman](https://github.com/yeoman/yeoman) Generator for [WordPress](http://wordpress.org/).
 I magically take you from scratching your head wondering where to start, all the way to running the famous 5-minute install.
 I have configuration options that will WOW you.
 If you use Git, I can *git* you off the ground with WordPress as a submodule just by following a couple of prompts.
 Have a custom base theme you always start your projects off with?
-You can install that to, either stright from GitHub or by pointing me to a tarball.
+You can install that to, either straight from GitHub or by pointing me to a tarball.
 Other things I do:

 - Custom directory configuration
-- Install WordPress as a Git submodule for easy version controled updates
+- Install WordPress as a Git submodule for easy version controlled updates
 - Theme init hook for when you install a new theme
 - Permission setting on install
 - Create your database, all you have to do is make me a user